AS

 UX Designer, IBM

-Step 2: Seeking Help
+Step 2: Understanding Requirements

 He begins to provision the services but is forced to pause to look for information at each step.